apify/apify-docs/docs/crawling_basics/filtering_links.md

 title: Filtering links
 description: When you collect links from a web page, you often end up with a lot of irrelevant URLs.
 Learn how to filter the links to only keep the ones you need.
 menuWeight: 21.3
-category: web scraping academy
 paths:
 - crawling-basics/filtering-links
 ---

 # [](#filtering-links) Filtering links

 Web pages are full of links and frankly, most of them are useless for us.
 There are two approaches to this.
-First tries to target the links we're interested in by using unique CSS selectors.
-Second collects all links and then uses pattern matching to find the correct URLs.
+The first tries to target the links we're interested in by using unique CSS selectors.
+The second collects all links and then uses pattern matching to find the correct URLs.
 In real scraping scenarios, those two approaches are often combined for the most powerful filtering.

 ## [](#css-filter) Filtering with unique CSS selectors

-In the previous chapter we simply grabbed all the links from the HTML document.
+In the previous chapter, we simply grabbed all the links from the HTML document.

 ```marked-tabs
 <marked-tab header="DevTools" lang="javascript">